-This Strawberry, Cucumber and Arugula Salad with Poppy Seed Yogurt Dressing will become your new…
+This Strawberry Cucumber Salad with Poppy Seed Yogurt Dressing will become your new favorite summer…

 Kale Salad with Granola and Avocado Green Goddess Dressing

 This Kale Salad with Granola is a hearty, fun salad, especially with the Avocado Green Goddess Dressing!

 If you’ve never tried crunchy granola clusters in a salad, prepare to have your mind blown.

 Plus this recipe is full of tips to make the prep as easy as possible.

 (As an Amazon Associate, I earn from qualifying purchases.
 Some of the links on this page may be affiliate links.
 If you purchase a product through an affiliate link, I’ll automatically receive a small commission at no additional cost to you.)

 I love this Kale Salad with Granola: crunchy granola, sweet, earthy beets, juicy oranges and a creamy, herb-y dressing.